Macintosh statistical software

 Cricket Graph

-Cricket Graph 1.32 works in Classic.
-It is still one of the easiest graphing programs, and has fast regression curve fitting that makes polynomial designs easy.
+Cricket Graph is still one of the easiest graphing programs, and has fast regression curve fitting.
 CricketGraph files can be read by DataGraph.

 Data Loom Free data visualization program for multivariate data by Carl Manaster.